 Our Opal Achelois earrings are perfect for everyday wear or special occasions.

 This stunning pair of earrings have a unique and interesting design.
-Each earring features two teardrop opals, one smaller at the top and a larger one at the bottom.
+Each earring features two teardrop Australian Opals, one smaller at the top and one larger at the bottom.
 Around the stones, silver strands and swirls have been hand worked in sterling silver creating a truly eye-catching pair of earrings, you will find everyone asks you where you got them from.

 Opal is the birthstone for October making these earrings the ideal gift for October birthdays or for women with a love for the colour blue.